-Being clueless for an aspirant in writing may sound stupid, but the truth is every day a writer either out of hobby or profession has to deal with new terms, trends and techniques, infact a whole new world for self-teaching and then making the world see that from our eyes, that takes the naivety beyond anything.
+Being clueless for an aspirant in writing may sound stupid, but the truth is every day a writer either out of hobby or profession has to deal with new terms, trends and techniques, infact a whole new world for self-teaching and then making the world see that from our eyes, that takes courage and a bucket full of self- confidence.

 Are you feeling a similar indecisiveness for choosing the best platform to create your own blog?

 Content is the power of the internet, and compromising on it can literally bring you down on your knees.
 Don’t take unnecessary risks; go for only the best option that you can choose from:

 These are the giants that are leading open software source for blogging throughout the globe.

 But with which one to go ahead with whom to leave behind?

 These platforms serving similar services are, however, came into existence for entirely different purposes, which we will discuss in a later stage of this article.

 Let’s get the hang of the services first.

 Blogger is an open-source, free blogging service that is now under the wings of Google, being acquired in 2003.